azine/email-bundle/README.md

 https://github.com/symfony/SwiftmailerBundle

 ##### 2. Doctrine for notification spooling
-For spooling notifications, Notification-Objects (AzineEmailBundle/ are stored in the database.
+For spooling notifications, Notification-Objects (=&gt;Azine\EmailBundle\Entity\Notification) are stored in the database.
 So far only doctrine-storage is implemented.

 ##### 3. FOSUserBundle
-In its current Version it depends on the FOSUserBundle, as it also "beautyfies" the mails send from the FOSUserBundle and uses the Users to provide recipient information for the mails to be sent.
+In its current Version it depends on the FOSUserBundle, as it also "beautyfies" the mails sent from the FOSUserBundle and uses the Users to provide recipient information (name/email/notification interval/newsletter subscription) for the mails to be sent.

-=> Azine\EmailBundle\Entity\Notification

 ## Installation